honeyedoasis/pororo-subtitle-rip/README.md

 * Open the settings tab
 * Adjust the setting, set the bounds of where the subtitles are expected to be.
 * If your subtitles are always the same colour, you can filter by color.
-To check this worked, hold down `T`
+See the color of the pixel by hovering your cursor over the video, and it will display in the bottom right.
+To check the filtered image, hold down `T`.
   * You may need to play around with the gamma to get it to detect better or expand the default dL/ dA / dB

 ![vsf1.jpg](assets%2Fimages%2Fvsf1.jpg)